The risk to Australia

 SEE.
 SECURE.
 REPORT.

-If you see a biosecurity risk or suspected plant disease, secure the plant or goods to limit the spread of disease where possible and immediately report it to the Department of Agriculture and Water Resources on 1800 798 636.
+If you see a biosecurity risk or suspected plant disease, secure the plant or goods to limit the spread of disease where possible and immediately report it to the Department of Agriculture, Fisheries and Forestry on 1800 798 636.

-For safety consult a Department of Agriculture and Water Resources plant pathologist before handling diseased plants.
+For safety, consult a departmental plant pathologist before handling diseased plants.